-Further information on the function and operation of the SCG can be found in the Nottingham and Nottinghamshire LRF Multi-agency Coordination Handbook.
+Further information on the function and operation of the SCG can be found in the Nottingham and Nottinghamshire LRF Generic Response Guidance.

 5.4.5.2 Tactical Co-ordinating Group (TCG)

 The purpose of the TCG is to co-ordinate the multi-agency management of the emergency and the implementation of the policy established at the SCG.